rxi/lume/README.md

 # lume

-A collection of handy functions for Lua, geared towards game development.
+A collection of functions for Lua, geared towards game development.

 ## Installation

-The [lume.lua](lume.lua) file should be dropped into an existing project and required by it:
+The [lume.lua](lume.lua?raw=1) file should be dropped into an existing project and required by it:

 ```lua